lindb/lindb/README.md

   LinDB uses the ETCD cluster to ensure the meta-data is highly available and safely stored.
   In the event of failure, the Multi-channel replication protocol of WAL will avoid the problem of data inconsistency:

   1).
-Only one person in each replication channel is responsible for the authority of the data, so the conflits will not happen;
+Only one person in each replication channel is responsible for the authority of the data, so the conflicts will not happen;

   2).
 Data reliability is guaranteed: as long as the data that has not been copied in the old leader is not lost, it will be copied to other replication while the old leader is online again;